 - Most Wonderful Time for a Beer by Uiltje Brewing Company (Haarlem, Noord-Holland)

 - Weder by Nevel (Nijmegen, Gelderland)

-Originating in neighboring Belgium, the witbier (literally, white beer; sometimes called a Belgian white ale in English) is made using unmalted wheat.
+Originating in neighboring Belgium, the witbier (literally, white beer; sometimes called a Belgian white ale in English) uses unmalted wheat.
 Witbier is also a bit of a cultural reference to the gruit of old, as it incorporates coriander and orange peel.
 The end result is full of orange and vanilla with a finish that is both sweet and sour.

 Witbiers typically come in one of two glasses: a tulip glass (as with many ales from Belgium) or a vase (as with witbier’s German cousin, the Hefeweizen).
 A critical part of serving a witbier properly is the setting; as the mercury rises in the summer, the more likely you are to see your neighbor’s enjoying a refreshing witbier on a sunny terrace.

 Tradition in brewing isn’t the ultimate sign of quality for Dutch beer drinkers.
 As a result, breweries in the Netherlands feel unencumbered when it comes to how they brew.
 Where Czech or German beer is steeped in tradition, Dutch beer is renowned less for producing a limited number of styles well and more for experimenting with trends.